samsonw/wp-grid-archives/readme.txt

 == Changelog ==

+= 1.5.1 =
+* minor css style changes
+* make the plugin compatible with wordpress 3.3

 = 1.5.0 =
 * added month list view in 'compact' mode, the page will smoothly scroll to that month if clicked